 Street Arts Around Australia

-Canberra is one of the cities that support their local streets artists and muralists.
+Canberra is one of the cities that support its local streets artists and muralists.
 There are 27 areas around Canberra considered as “free spaces”.
 Artists are free to showcase their art to one of these spaces.
 As the underground culture of street artists grew in number over the past years, Canberra shows their full support by giving them a free outlet to express their minds through art.

 Walking around the streets, laneways, and farm sheds in Canberra will entertain you with splashing eye candies and energetic colourful murals.
-Trendy neighbourhoods such as NewActon and Braddon also houses one of the best murals from local artists.
+Trendy neighbourhoods such as NewActon and Braddon also houses some of the best murals from local artists.
 Thus, if you ever visit Canberra, feed your vision with some dramatic art while shaping a memorable vacation.

 Tocumwal Lane, Civic, Canberra, Australian Capital Territory © VisitCanberra

 Sydney is one of the most popular cities in the world.
-The art and culture in Sydney made it one of the sought-after destination.
+The art and culture in Sydney made it one of the sought-after destinations.
 If you get to delve into the inner suburbs area of Surry Hills, a series of charming cafe’s, fun fashion, thrift stores, and boutiques will quick-fix your cravings for a unique experience.